ptcrealitylab/vuforia-spatial-edge-server/raspberry_pi_readme.md

 `$ npm install `
 `$ node server `

-Note: Every time you add an add-on folder, make sure to run `$ npm install` in the folder and then in the main direcotry
+Note: Every time you add an add-on folder, make sure to run `$ npm install` in the folder and then in the main direcotry.

 ### Contribution